 Low-intensity laser therapy (LILT) is one of the treatment options that yields very positive results.
 It is painless, yet at the same time comforting, and is most effective with a topical medication as well.
 This is especially true for severe cases of psoriasis.

 We encourage you to contact us today for an initial consultation with an experienced dermal therapist.
-To find out more ways to manage your psoriasis read about psoriasis causes and treatments, or simply fill out the form below to book your free consultation.
+To find out more ways to manage your psoriasis read about psoriasis causes and treatments, or simply fill out the form below to book your initial consultation.